cwoac/nvvim/README.md

 I've made a quick screencast [here](http://showterm.io/3668688fe06b53482da16) outlining basic usage.

+nvim stores its notes and database within a single directory.
+Either:

+* export `NVIM_HOME=path/to/directory` and run `nvim`.
+* run `nvim path/to/directory` or
-run `nvim` from within that directory.
-You will be presented with two windows - on the right is the main pane where the note is displayed; on the left the list of search results.
+* run `nvim` from within that directory.

+You will then be presented with two windows - on the right is the main pane where the note is displayed; on the left the list of search results.
 The first line of the search box is the current search term.

 Use `[[` to trigger vim's auto-complete with the list of available titles.